 Technology and small business

-Start-ups that are interested in technology and are in the business of creating apps can also consider hosting apps that allow the booming number of cell phone users in the country to find top online casino games.
+Start-ups that are interested in technology and are in the business of creating apps can also consider hosting apps that lots of people will download.
 However, it is unlikely for people spending time while playing casino games to be interested in contributing to the economy in any manner because they would be more interested in their wins or losses.
 The creators of the app may perhaps also employ a few individuals during the initial stages of the creation.

 Start-ups that are interested in selling bottled water can also make a significant contribution to the economy.
 They just need to find the resources to bottle the water and have a list of distributors that will be able to market the products.
 Indians are not accustomed to searching for bottled water from groceries and shops because it is often been distributed by individuals who approach those that are searching for the same.
 This method not just creates employment but also leads to the development of entrepreneurs that look forward to selling bottled water in return for a small margin.